moengage/hello-kubernetes/README.md

 there is not venv

 [*Config*](https://12factor.net/config): We identified configs as key-value pairs and secrets.
-KVs and Secrets are being managed by ConfigMap and BitnamiSecrets respectively.
-Have a look at `./deployments/prod/us-east-1/configmap.yaml` and `./deployments/prod/us-east-1/secret.yaml` and `./src/config.py`
+KVs and Secrets are being managed by ConfigMap and Secrets respectively.
+Confd sidecar can be used to dynamically fetch config from consul and store in a local directory which you can mount as config volume.
+Config change doesn't require new deployment.

 [*Backing Services*](https://12factor.net/backing-services): Services must be treated as resources and URLs and credentials must use config maps or secrets as necessary.